herrera-ignacio/architect-handbook/glossary/laws/hyrum/README.md

 # Hyrum's Law: The Law of Implicit Dependencies

-> With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody.
+> "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody."

 This is one of the most important lesson about *"it works"* versus *"it is maintainable"*.
 This axiom is a dominant factor in any discussion of changing software over time.